Fretboard panels overview

 To the right of the chips is a bank of additional fretboard controls.
 The first group of three buttons relates to marking notes.

 The third button is “View marked notes”.
 It is also disabled until there are marked notes.
 You may prefer to rely on the dashed outline alone to spot marked notes, or you can use “View marked notes” to hide unmarked notes.
+When “View marked notes” is enabled it will be coloured yellow.

 Viewing marked notes on a fretboard -